 Douglas Fir – probably the strongest scent of all Christmas trees, very popular in the USA.
 A true fir with great shape but a little harder to decorate with baubles as usually much denser.

-Blue Spruce – Beautiful, unique blue colouring, needs watering well and has good stiff branches, great for hanging heavy decorations.
-An ideal small or second tree.
+Blue Spruce – Attractive trees, known for their unique blue colouring, needs watering well and has good stiff branches, great for hanging heavy decorations.

 Serbian Spruce - Tall and slender, with graceful upswept branches.
 It has glossy dark green needles with slender streaks of white, a very good ornamental alternative.